TownLake/blog-samrhea-legacy/content/posts/2023/2023-01-02-siri-purge/index.md

 ![Shortcut](./media/shortcut-tiles.PNG)

-The Shortcut ran without error and I can go ahead and confirm that works in Cloudflare.
+The Shortcut ran without error and I can go ahead and confirm that Cloudflare also agrees that it worked.
 Everything looks good once again.
 Now, for the final test - asking Siri politely.
 By speaking into my phone, "Hey Siri, purge cache" I can now purge the Cloudflare cache for `samrhea.com`.

 ## Can ChatGPT do it?